human-nature-lab/Phenotype-paper/README.md

 ### Plotting scripts

-Consisting of plotting scripts for all figures
+Phenotype-health, food&animal, and socio-economic, and supplmentary figure folders contain reproducible code capable of generating the figures in the paper.